Law Enforcement Team

 All LET officers are Community Safety Accreditation Scheme (CSAS) trained.

-This training involves conflict management, health and safety, understanding our legislation and regulations, powers officers will work within, and the powers given to the LET by the Police under this scheme.
+This training involves conflict management, health and safety, understanding our legislation and regulations and the powers given to the LET by the Police under this scheme.

-This police accreditation enables officers to obtain the name and address of offenders and assist all blue light services with a range of tasks, including high visibility patrols and deterring anti-social behaviour and environment crime in all parks, open spaces, town centres and housing land.
+This Police accreditation enables officers to obtain the name and address of offenders and assist all blue light services with a range of tasks, including high visibility patrols and deterring anti-social behaviour and environmental crime within the borough.

 - in investigation skills